People-Powered Fair Maps

 Why not a constitutional amendment?

 An amendment would not be ratified until the fall of 2020, long after the application process for a redistricting commission needs to open.
 Therefore, we need a commission created by statute for the upcoming cycle.
+The legislature could implement both a constitutional amendment and statutes to achieve full reform.

 Why not a judges-only model?